 Say hey to Renee, one of our fav Pilates and boxing instructors.
-If you've taken one of Renee's classes you'll know she has a whole lot of heart and energy, so we sat down with her to get the low down on her movement routine, high performing Pilates exercises and the importance of community.
+If you've taken one of Renee's classes, you'll know she has a whole lot of heart and energy.
+So we sat down with her to get the lowdown on her movement routine, high-performing Pilates exercises and the importance of community.

-What drew you Pilates?
+What drew you to Pilates?

 How would you describe Pilates in three words?